 Q33: Would you care to comment on the power density values presented in that document and how they relate to some of the studies you mentioned?

 A: Yes.
-I was useful to have the maximum and average values presented for Stratus smart meters.
+It was useful to have the maximum and average values presented for Stratus smart meters.
 I will compare Figure 1 on pages 5 with data on effects in Exhibit RR (Figure 5).